slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.Exceptions.ReferenceThrowableOnly 🔧

 In PHP 7.0, a [`Throwable` interface was added](https://wiki.php.net/rfc/throwable-interface) that allows catching and handling errors in more cases than `Exception` previously allowed.
-So if the catch statement contained `Exception` on PHP 5.x, it means it should probably be rewritten to reference `Throwable` on PHP 7.x.
+So, if the catch statement contained `Exception` on PHP 5.x, it means it should probably be rewritten to reference `Throwable` on PHP 7.x.
 This sniff enforces that.

 #### SlevomatCodingStandard.TypeHints.DeclareStrictTypes 🔧